B.C. woman shot dead during police wellness check had just made fresh start to be with her child, family says

 Moore was born in Edmundston, N.B., but moved to B.C. as a small child and grew up in Nanaimo and Port Alberni, her great-aunt says.

 She was adopted by a family from about age four until age 14 but ran away, and was raised by her grandmother after that in Port Alberni.

 She'd lived in Port Alberni for the past four years and recently saved money to move away, according to one of her siblings.

 News of her death has stunned many in the tight-knit Vancouver Island communities.

 "She was funny.
 Bubbly.
-She was such a little joker," said Melinda Martin, her half-sister from Port Alberni.
+She was such a little joker," said Melinda Martin, a cousin of Moore's mother from Port Alberni.

 Martin said she wants justice.